Activating AWS environments in reduced permissions mode

 - Because you need to use the AWS Console to manually create your CloudFormation stack for CDW environment activation, in another browser tab, log into your AWS account before you begin.
 Make sure that the IAM entity logged in has all the permissions listed in "Standard required IAM permissions," which is linked to at the bottom of this page.

-- You must also have the
+- You must also have the AWS CLI and the

 - In the CDW UI Overview page, expand the Environments column by clicking the More… menu.